ibm-cloud-docs/power-iaas/getting-started.md

 # Getting started with IBM {{site.data.keyword.powerSys_notm}}
 {: #getting-started}

-{{site.data.keyword.powerSysFull}} is an IBM Power servers offering.
+{{site.data.keyword.powerSysFull}} is an IBM Power server offering.
 You can use the {{site.data.keyword.powerSys_notm}} to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
 You can provision flexible, secure, and scalable compute capacity for Power enterprise workloads both on cloud or on-premises in your data center.

 You get fast and flexible management that can be connected to access a stack of enterprise services from IBM – all with pay-as-you-use billing.
 Using these services you can easily adjust workloads with flexible compute capacity. {{site.data.keyword.powerSys_notm}} instances can be used across the IBM Cloud platform globally.
 You can quickly deploy a {{site.data.keyword.powerSys_notm}} to meet your specific business needs and easily control workload demands.
 Avoid the large capital expenses or added risk when migrating your essential workloads and get started with {{site.data.keyword.powerSys_notm}} today!
 For frequently asked questions about the {{site.data.keyword.powerSys_notm}}, see [FAQ](/docs/power-iaas?topic=power-iaas-powervs-faqs).

 [On-premises]{: tag-red}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud is an as-a-service offering that includes a prescriptive set of physical infrastructure (compute, network, and storage).
 The physical infrastructure or the pod is deployed in your data center.
 The pod is maintained and operated by IBM site reliability engineering (SREs) and managed through the IBM Cloud platform.
 Each pod is associated with an IBM Cloud Satellite Location that is owned by your IBM Cloud account.
-This architecture helps to scale horizontally, to add more pods according to your requirements.
+This architecture helps to scale horizontally to add more pods according to your requirements.
 To verify that the pre-installation requirements are met, see [Prerequisites for installing the pod](/docs/power-iaas?topic=power-iaas-pre_installation_checklist).

 Private cloud officially supports Red Hat Enterprise Linux (RHEL) and IBM AIX&reg;.
 With the support of these operating systems you can deploy several applications, including SAP HANA, SAP S/4HANA, and SAP NetWeaver.
 You can also run Red Hat OpenShift Container Platform to accelerate your application modernization efforts by using new cloud-native applications.